dwmkerr/lex-starter-kit/README.md

 - Can you open an issue for me?
 - What was the last commit on my project?
 - What was the last commit on dwmkerr/effective-shell?
+- What are the issues for my project?

 ## Developer Guide